-Jeff Compher, a veteran collegiate athletics administrator with a documented history of developing champions in the classroom, in competition and in life, will now instill that vision of unparalleled broad-based success in a leadership role at East Carolina University.
+Jeff Compher, a veteran collegiate athletics administrator with a documented history of developing champions in the classroom, in competition and in life, is in his third year instilling that vision of unparalleled broad-based success in a leadership role at East Carolina University.

-Beginning with his first day on campus as ECU's Director of Athletics in April, 2013, Compher has engaged student-athletes, coaches, staff and the Pirate Nation to embrace the role of moving forward and proactively plan for the challenges of the future.
-His return to the state of North Carolina promises a foundation centered around the student-athlete experience, a deliberate focus on winning with integrity and an aggressive plan to promote the ECU Pirate brand and its values.
+Beginning with his first day on campus as ECU's Director of Athletics in April, 2013, Compher engaged student-athletes, coaches, staff and the Pirate Nation to embrace the role of moving forward and proactively plan for the challenges of the future.
+His return to the state of North Carolina has already delivered a foundation centered around the student-athlete experience, a deliberate focus on winning with integrity and an aggressive plan to promote the ECU Pirate brand and its values.

-Compher's appointment at East Carolina, which was officially announced March 6, ended a five-year tenure as associate vice president and director of athletics at Northern Illinois University.
+Compher's appointment at East Carolina ended a five-year tenure as associate vice president and director of athletics at Northern Illinois University.

 Under Compher's direction, Huskie student-athletes excelled academically as all 17 of NIU's intercollegiate programs surpassed the NCAA's Academic Progress Rate every year during his stay at the DeKalb school that featured an enrollment of 22,000.
-Northern Illinois' football team ranked among the Top 12 nationally in APR in each of his last four years, while the department also had seven Academic All-America selections, two National Football Foundation Scholar-Athletes, an NCAA Woman-of-the-Year finalist and an NCAA Postgraduate Scholarship winner in the last three years.
+His department also had seven Academic All-America selections, two National Football Foundation Scholar-Athletes, an NCAA Woman-of-the-Year finalist and three NCAA Postgraduate Scholarship winners.

-His football program won its second-straight MAC crown in 2012 and, after posting 12 consecutive triumphs following a season-opening loss, became the first Mid-American Conference team to play in the Bowl Championship Series by earning a berth in the Discover Orange Bowl.
-The New Year's Day matchup against Florida State marked NIU's fifth-straight bowl appearance and capped a three-year run of campaigns that featured 11 or more victories.
+The Northern Illinois football team won its second-straight MAC crown in 2012 and became the first Mid-American Conference team to play in the Bowl Championship Series by gaining a berth in the Discover Orange Bowl.

-His emphasis on long-range planning and the ability to work with constituencies within and outside the university community have become well-known staples of Compher's administrative and leadership skills over the past 14 years.
-Upon his arrival at NIU in 2008, he led the development of a strategic plan which defined the mission, vision and values of the department while establishing goals and objectives for each unit.
-After achieving many of those standards three years later, the Huskies revised and refined the plan to meet different challenges and changing times.
+An emphasis on long-range planning and the ability to work with constituencies within and outside the university community have become well-known staples of Compher's administrative and leadership skills over the past 15 years.
+Similar to his arrival at ECU, he led the development of a strategic plan in his first year at NIU in 2008, defining the mission, vision and values of the department while establishing goals and objectives for each unit.

 Compher arrived at NIU after nearly four years at the University of Washington, where he served as executive associate athletic director and was responsible for the general management and daily operations of the department.
 Prior to his move to the Pacific Northwest, Compher led the athletics program at Southern Conference member Western Carolina University from 2000 to 2004.